First 5 Forever Online

 Engaging Activities

-There are many activities that link to the theme ‘Easter’ this fortnight.
-The face-to-face activity at the Goondiwindi Library was going on a Puzzle-filled Easter Egg Scavenger
+There are many activities that link to the theme ‘Gardening Gurus’ this fortnight.

 • To encourage imagination and creativity